oksusoo1/fireflutter/README.md

 - All model have `.data` property (getter) to export its model data to a map which then can be saved into firestore.
   - Note, that `.data` must contain only the data to be saved in firestore.
 - All model should have `.map` property(getter) to export its model data to a map. while `.data` only contains for saving firestore, `.map` may contain other values.

+# Examples of fireflutter

+- We put some easy to follow sample code in branches.
+Here are some
+  - [example-setup](https://github.com/thruthesky/fireflutter/tree/example-setup) for the simplest code to run fireflutter.

 # User